Codecademy/docs/content/git/concepts/checkout/checkout.md

 The git **`checkout`** command switches, creates and restores branches in the working directory to a specific state.

-It is also possible to checkout to a specific commit without changing branches.
+The `git checkout` command also allows switching to a specific commit without changing branches.

 ## Syntax